egel-lang/soul/README.md

    gets swapped with whatever is underneath.

 Soul expressions consist of integers, texts, and words.
 Words may define other expressions.
-A Soul program runs until the stack is empty.
+A Soul program continuously evaluates the top of the stack and  runs until the stack is empty.

 ## Predefined Operators